 Many fotos have been taken over the years and are currently being digitized.
 When that task is completed, plans are to set them up along with the names and call signs of the operators on a web site for friends to view.
 Engineering data,etc and hints and kinks will be included.
 I would invite any one who reads this and has fotos available to send them to me by email to include on the site.
 Such would be greatly appreciated.

-Medical economics and family medical economics having taken their toll, K6RR now sports a single 5 BTV mounted on the backyard chain link fence.
-An ICOM 781,an Alpha 87A, anda computer completes the current station.
+Medical economics and family medical economics having taken their toll, K6RR now sports 2 7 band phased verticals mounted in the backyard.
+An ICOM 781,and an Alpha 87A, anda computer complete the current station.
 At the mountaintop site the noise was.the receiver noise.
 At the current site it is about S9 on the important bands. :)